Join Upcoming Treks

 Trekking during the monsoon season (June-August) is generally not recommended due to heavy rainfall, landslides, and poor visibility.
 Winter (December-February) can be challenging with freezing temperatures, heavy snowfall, and limited accommodation availability, making both treks more difficult and potentially dangerous.

-By choosing to trek during spring or autumn, you'll maximize your chances of enjoying the best weather conditions, experiencing stunning views, and having a memorable trekking experience in the Himalayas.
+By choosing to trek during spring or autumn, you'll maximize your chances of enjoying the best weather conditions, experiencing stunning views, and having a memorable trekking experience in the Himalayas

 However, if you are unable to travel during the peak seasons, trekking during the off-seasons (monsoon or winter) is still possible, but it's crucial to consult with experienced local trekking agencies or guides.
 They can provide valuable insights on weather conditions, trail conditions, and safety precautions.
 Trekking during these off-seasons requires proper planning, appropriate gear, and a flexible itinerary.